how to keep bees

 How to keep bees

 Don't be fooled.
 Have you ever wondered how to get started in beekeeping?
 There is a push to make beekeeping appear practically hands free.
 New beekeepers are failing to implement best management practices.
 I want to be your mentor.
 I am currently accepting positions to mentor a limited number of beekeepers.
-You'll have access to my personal cell phone and private email.
-And you can send me videos or pictures of your hive when it just doesn't seem right or you don't know what's going on.
-You'll also receive 4 new instructional videos from me and a weekly tip of what you should be doing.
 Click here to see if spots are still available.
 Learn how to keep bees the right way.

 The decline of the honey bee population is alarming.
 CCD hysteria aside, the decline of honey bees in the US is disturbing.
 Not only because of the recent concern of Colony Collapse Disorder and pesticides, but because new beekeepers are not properly armed with the knowledge they need to properly manage their hives.